MARKIDEV/MERN-APP-CHEF/README.md

 # MERN-APP-CHEF
-Application for chef, cooking or pastry, all of them in one adress
+Application for chefs, cooking or pastry, all of them in one adress